Searching for the Blockhouse, Part I, Egypt

 Heading south from the Coastal Road west of El Alamein looking for the Blockhouse

 I found a track that headed south around the 25km mark, so decided to follow it.
-I carefully tip-toed the Peugeot along the ruts and across the potholes, wincing everytime I crunched the underneath of the car on the uneven track .
+I carefully tip-toed the Peugeot along the ruts and across the potholes, wincing every time I crunched the underneath of the car on the uneven track .
 Before too long the track disappeared altogether, but in the near distance, on a small rise, was a low concrete building.
 Could this be the Blockhouse?

 I left the car and started walking across the sand and low scrub.
 I had the reference photographs from my web search on the phone, and when I approached the building and compared them, they didn’t match.
 The buildings were similar in design, but not the same, and the trees nearby weren’t right either.
 And where was the railway line?
 The information stated that line ran close to the Blockhouse.
 There was a farmhouse nearby and some kids were pointing and me and calling out.
 It looked like the building had become part of the farm.
 I headed back to the car.